claabs/unifi-renew-dhcp/README.md

 - `PING_TARGET` (default: `8.8.8.8`)
   - IP address used for the connectivity check ping.
 Change if you prefer another reliable host.
 - `CRON_SCHEDULE` (optional)
   - Used to prime with initial cron schedule of slightly before when your next outage will be.
 If not provided, the container will use the schedule stored in  `/data/cron_schedule.txt`, or fall back to computing a schedule of "now + 2 weeks - 1 minute".
+This should be in the UTC timezone because the outages don't observe DST.

 ### Files in the `/data` volume